 Capt.
 Gilbert was sent to North Carolina where he would escape in the spring of 1865 and make his way back to the regiment.
 Foster and Bunnell weren't so fortunate; they would stay at Andersonville until the war ended.
 So would J. N. Daniels, a soldier from Company C who was in the prison camp and wrote about greeting the two men when they arrived.
 "Of course they were promptly adopted by our little colony and faithfully returned what they seemed gladly to receive, sympathy and friendship," Daniels said in a newspaper story published in 1904.

 In 1891, when Nellie was 20, she married 30-year-old Thomas Stanley Harding.
-Harding's father, Vernon, had come to the United States from England where he had spent five years as a locksmith's indentured apprentice in Wolverhampton, Stafford County.
-Vernon Thomas came to the U.S. in 1841 and became a citizen in 1847.
+Harding's father, Vernon, had come to the United States from England in 1841.
+He had spent five years as a locksmith's indentured apprentice in Wolverhampton, Stafford County.
+Vernon Thomas became a citizen in 1847.
 Nellie and Thomas had six children.
 One of them was Hamilton Ross Harding, my grandfather.

 New York in the War of The Rebellion